Effective Date: October 21, 2014

 (4) Be responsible for day-to-day operations of the NASA Insider Threat Program, ensuring that the Program:

-(a) Build and maintain an insider threat analytic and response capability that manually and/or electronically gathers, integrates, reviews, assesses, and responds to information derived from OPS, OCIO, OIG, OGC, OHCM, and LE, the monitoring of user activity and other sources and methods as necessary and appropriate.
+(a) Build and maintain an insider threat analytic and response capability that manually and/or electronically gathers, integrates, reviews, assesses, and responds to information derived from OPS, OCIO, OIG, OGC, OCHCO, and LE, the monitoring of user activity and other sources and methods as necessary and appropriate.

 (b) Establish procedures for centrally managing Agency insider threat inquiries, to clarify or resolve insider threat matters.